GunbleR/FreeNAS-FreeBSD-scripts/README.md

     -s,                  disables prompts and picks 1st detected file, use for scripts, run at your own risk
                         ex: find . -name *.flac | xargs -I '{}' ~/scripts/flac_split.sh -s '{}'
  ```
+# this script does not delete original files. delete them manually.
+***
+# ape-split.sh
+flac-split dirty adaptation for ape.
+converts main ape to flac and then splits like flac-split. requires ffmpeg.
+# atm not sure if pregap deletion works correctly with this one and probably never gonna test/fix it. probably the easiest fix is proper name conversion to first flac.
+# this script does not delete tmp flac file or original files.
 ***
 # jails_upgrade_pkgs.sh
 automaticly updates/upgrades pkg in running iocage jails and prompts to restart them afterwards